Also known as: leaning plank, planche prep, shoulder lean plank, forward plank lean, planche progression

 How to Do Planche leans

-5. Progress gradually: Increase lean angle or hold time incrementally, or use elevated hands and negatives as progressions.
-Rest adequately and prioritize form over range.
+5. Progress safely: Increase lean angle or hold time progressively, use elevated hands or partial leans if needed, and prioritize pain-free movement over range.

 Muscle Groups